Breast pain: Treatment

-In more than 75% of people the pain resolves without any specific treatment.
+In more than 75% of people, the pain resolves without any specific treatment.
 Otherwise treatments may include paracetamol or NSAIDs.
 A well fitting bra may also help.
 In those with severe pain tamoxifen or danazol may be used.

 Bromocriptine may be used as well.

-Spironolactone, low dose oral contraceptives, and low-dose estrogen have helped to relieve pain.
+Spironolactone, low-dose oral contraceptives, and low-dose estrogen have helped to relieve pain.
 Topical anti-inflammatory medications can be used for localized pain.
 Vitamin E is not effective in relieving pain nor is evening primrose oil.
 Vitamin B6 and vitamin A have not been consistently found to be beneficial.
 Flaxseed has shown some activity in the treatment of cyclic mastalgia.

 Pain may be relieved by the use of nonsteroidal anti-inflammatory drugs or, for more severe localized pain, by local anaesthetic.
-Pain may be relieved by reassurance that it does not signal a serious underlying problem, and an active life style can also effect an improvement.
+Pain may be relieved by reassurance that it does not signal a serious underlying problem, and an active lifestyle can also improve the pain.

 Information regarding how the pain is real but not necessarily caused by disease can help to understand the problem.
-Counseling can also be to describe changes that vary during the monthly cycle.
+Counseling can also be used to describe changes that vary during the monthly cycle.
 Women on hormone replacement therapy may benefit from a dose adjustment.
-Another non-pharmacological measure to help relieve symptoms of pain may be to use good bra support.
-Breasts change during adolescence and menopause and refitting may be beneficial.
+Another non-pharmacological measure to help relieve symptoms of pain may be to use a good bra support.
+Breasts change during adolescence and menopause, and refitting may be beneficial.
 Applying heat and/or ice can bring relief.
 Dietary changes may also help with the pain.
 Methylxanthines can be eliminated from the diet to see if a sensitivity is present.
-Some clinicians recommending a reduction in salt, though no evidence supports this practice.
+Some clinicians recommend a reduction in salt, though no evidence supports this practice.